tedawson/fruehlingsfest/listofevents.md

 "College Bowl" style cultural triva. *Could we update to have first round pub-quiz style?*

 ###Gilbert Bowl
-"College Bowl" style cultural triva - uses old Nat'l Germ Exam Questions.
+"College Bowl" style grammar questions - uses old Nat'l Germ Exam Questions.
 *Could we update to have first round pub-quiz style?*
 *Do we need to modify to reflect new nat'l exam?*